Morse-Rad\'o Theory for Minimal Surfaces: A Remark about Inequalities

 This proves the proposition, except for the assertion about the case when $F$ is $C^2$.
 Note that if $F$ is $C^2$ and if $F|\partial M$ is a Morse function, then at each point of $\partial M$ that is not a critical point of $F|\partial M$, the valence is $1$, and at each critical point of $F|\partial M$, the valence is either $0$ or $2$. \end{proof}

 Thus, for example, from Theorem~\ref{restated-theorem}, we get the following inequality:

-\begin{theorem} Suppose that $F:M\to \RR$ is a Rad\'o function on a compact $2$-manifold-with-boundary.
+\begin{theorem} Suppose that $F:M\to \RR$ is a Rad\'o function on a compact $2$-manifold with boundary.
 Let $Q$ be the set of interior local maxima and interior local minima of $F$, together with the local minima of $F|\partial M$.
 Suppose that $Q$ is a finite set.
 Then

 where $A$ is the set of local maxima and local minima of $F|\partial M$ that are not local maxima or local minima of $F$.
 Equality holds if and only if there are no boundary points $p$ of valence $v(F,p)>2$.